 About the Author

-Nilmini Rubin, vice president for international development at Tetra Tech, works to facilitate power and infrastructure transactions, promote clean energy solutions, expand electricity connectivity, boost energy service delivery, and improve utility operations.
+Nilmini Rubin, executive vice president for international development at Tetra Tech, works to facilitate power and infrastructure transactions, promote clean energy solutions, expand electricity connectivity, boost energy service delivery, and improve utility operations.
 Prior to joining Tetra Tech, Nilmini served as a senior advisor to the U.S. House Committee on Foreign Affairs and as a senior aide to the U.S. Senate Committee on Foreign Relations, the White House's National Security Council, the U.S. Department of Treasury, and the Federal Reserve Bank of New York.
 She is a member of the Council on Foreign Relations and a Young Global Leader with the World Economic Forum.
 She holds a Master of Business Administration and a bachelor's degree in economics and development studies from the University of California, Berkeley.